teamapp-ai/teamapp-ai.github.io/pricing.md

     Deactivated teams automatically credit against future teams you activate on the #team.

     You can manage more than one organization under the same account, with different billing and payment methods per organization.
 You can run more than one brand per organization.
-- question: What payment methods do you accept and how do I access past invoices and billing history? ?
+- question: What payment methods do you accept?
   answer: |-
     We accept all major credit and debit cards, including American Express, Visa, Mastercard and Diners Club.